Ornate hawk-eagle: Eggs

 Ornate hawk-eagles typically lay only a single egg.
 All nests of the species in the wild are known to contain only a single egg.
-Single egg clutches are also laid by other Spizaetus hawk-eagles.Kiff, L. F., & Cunningham, M. (1980).
-The egg of the Ornate Hawk Eagle (Spizaetus ornatus).
-Journal of Raptor Research, 14, 51.
+Single egg clutches are also laid by other Spizaetus hawk-eagles.
 However, in captivity, at least one female has been known to lay a two egg clutch.
 The eggs are mainly white in color sparingly overlaid with brownish or brown-red splotches.
 In texture, the eggs are not glossy and are somewhat pitted to the touch.
 In Tikal, the eggs averaged (in a sample of four) 60.22 × 45.37 mm and weighed typically about 75.5 g.
 The two egg clutch recorded in captivity differed in many respects from those of wild Guatemalan hawk-eagles.
 They were smaller, the first measuring 57.71 × 44.18 mm and weighing 60.24 g, the second measuring 58.17 × 43.37 mm and weighing 58.5 g.
 Additionally, instead of being whitish with faint brown or reddish spotting, they were unspotted and bluish-white in color.